sabre1041/openshift-internal-roadshow/exercises/06-databases.md

     http://ose-rht-offices.CITYNAMEuserXX-rhtoffices.apps.CITYNAME-roadshow.rhc-ose.labs.redhat.com/

-You'll notice that the ballparks suddenly are showing up.
+You'll notice that the offices suddenly are showing up.
 That's really cool!

 You are probably wondering how this magically started working?
 When deploying applications to OpenShift, it is always best to use environment variables to